TeknooSoftware/east-common-symfony/README.md

 License
 -------
-East Website is licensed under the MIT License - see the licenses folder for details
+East Common is licensed under the MIT License - see the licenses folder for details